 In the normal course of business, the Company may enter into guarantees on behalf of portfolio companies.
 Under these arrangements, the Company would be required to make payments to third parties if the portfolio companies were to default on their related payment obligations.
-The maximum amount of potential future payments under such guarantees was \$6,000,000 at June 30, 2009 with an expiration of July 2011.
+The maximum amount of potential future payments under such guarantees was \$6,000,000 at September 30, 2009 with an expiration of July 2011.
 There were no guarantees outstanding at December 31, 2008.
 Guarantees made on behalf of portfolio companies are considered in determining the fair value of the Company's investments.
+The potential liability under such guarantees is reflected at fair value in the Company's schedules of investments.